-Welcome back to our ongoing series on the 2018 General Data Protection Regulation, where we dive into the upcoming EU regulation and how it will impact the way we use remote access tools.
+Welcome back to Impero Connect’s ongoing series on the 2018 General Data Protection Regulation, where we dive into the EU regulation and how it impacts the way we use remote access tools.
 Today our focus is on data minimization, at the heart of which is the general rule: process data only as needed.

 This of course has many implications on the way remote technicians deliver support to their users, and there are two main principles to consider: